TmmmmmR/keycloak-training/lab2/README.md

 Currently, the information within the tokens are the default fields available in Keycloak.
 If you want to add additional information, Keycloak is very flexible in allowing you to customize the contents within the tokens.

 Let's give this a go by adding a picture for the user.
 Leave the tab with the frontend open, and then open a new tab with the Keycloak admin console.
-In the menu on the left-hand side, click on Users, then click on View all users, and select the user you created previously.
+In the menu on the left-hand side, click on Users, then select the user you created previously.
 Now let's add a custom attribute to the user.

 Click on Attributes.
 In the table, there will be two empty input fields at the bottom.
 In the Key column. set the value to picture, and in the Value column, set the value to the URL to a profile picture.
 Then, click on Add:

 ![Adding a custom attribute to a user](./images/custom_attr.jpg)

+You can use the following app to generat a test URL to a random avatar : https://vinicius73.github.io/gravatar-url-generator/

 Now, go back to the tab where you have the frontend open.
 To display the profile picture, you can click on the Refresh button.
 When you click on this button, the tokens will be refreshed, and the new ID token will now contain the picture attribute you just added, which allows the application to display a profile picture for the user.

 Next, you will learn how to securely invoke the backend from the frontend.

-##Securely invoking the backend REST API
+## Securely invoking the backend REST API

 Now, open http://localhost:3000/ and click on the **Public endpoint** link.
 You will see a message saying **Public message!**.
 The public endpoint is not secured by Keycloak, and can be invoked without an access token.